All About Bats: A Few Batty Resources to Use with Children & for Families

 LEARNING ABOUT BATS

-If you were with us on the first post of All About Bats, Welcome back!
-If not, you can catch up here.
+If you were with us on the first post of All About Bats, welcome back!
+If not, you can catch up by clicking on the link.

-This post is really more of a collection of resources you can use for a homeschool unit or just as a family wanting to learn more about these amazing creatures we really can't live without.
+This post is a collection of resources you can use for a homeschool unit or just as a family wanting to learn more about these amazing creatures we really can't live without that will hopefully be fun and interesting.

 BAT VIEWING